 Apart from that, it helps to do a diligent investigation of the arrest for some cases.
 Many times, officers who are trying to do their job tend to be overly cautions in choosing to arrest someone rather than leave them alone (remember the care-taking function they play in our society).
 So it’s prudent to trace back the steps they took when they initiated the arrest through several means of forensics such as: civilian recordings, dash-cams, witness interviews, and a handful of other tactics to evaluate the case on a more granular level.
 These steps may seem burdensome and maybe even overkill, but some cases require it—and the stigma that comes with such an arrest warrants a full looking over.

-Another class of persons that may be affected by such an arrest are those in between jobs.
+Another class of persons that may be affected by such an arrest are those in between jobs or waiting to hear the results of an interview.
 So it’s important to know the depth of this issue depending on one’s circumstances.
 To read more about this, follow the following link: How a Current/Pending Criminal Charge can Affect Your Employment

 Now that the prosecution has filed formal charges, the complaint becomes a public record and can be accessed through countless channels.
 Third parties can access the public intoxication arrest and charge.
 More importantly, the criminal record can be reported for employment purposes, housing, and other lawful investigations.
 For more on this topic, you may follow this link: Criminal Charges on a Background Check.